Horizontal Lifeline Systems

 Custom and Pre-Engineered Lifeline Systems to Meet Your Application’s Needs

 When used in combination with personal protective equipment, a horizontal lifeline can arrest a fall, limiting the amount of force that is transferred both to the worker and the fall arrest system.
-This same combination of horizontal lifeline, body harness, and lanyard can also serve as a fall restraint system, limiting the the worker’s ability to move close enough to fall over an unprotected leading edge.
+This same combination of horizontal lifeline, body harness, and lanyard can also serve as a fall restraint system, limiting the worker’s ability to move close enough to fall over an unprotected leading edge.
 The fall restraint and fall arrest properties of horizontal lifelines make the HLL an integral part of many fall protection systems.

 System Types